bluecatlabs/gateway-workflows/Community/mist_importer/README.md

 3. **jqGrid**
 This workflow requires jqGrid.
 Download jqGrid from [HERE](http://www.trirand.com/blog/?page_id=6).
-After downloading, extract the following two files: *"ui.jqgrid.css"* and *"jquery.jqGrid.min.js"*.
+After downloading, extract the following three files: *"ui.jqgrid.css"*, *"jquery.jqGrid.min.js"* and *"grid.locale-xx.js"*.
+*"grid.locale-xx.js"* will change depending on the locale you choose to use.
+(For instance, for Japan it will be *"grid.locale-ja.js"*)
-Copy the two files to `/portal/static/js/vendor/jqgrid/` inside the Bluecat Gateway container.
+Copy the three files to `/portal/static/js/vendor/jqgrid/` inside the Bluecat Gateway container.
 Make a new director `jqgrid` under `/portal/static/js/vendor/` if none exists.

+4. **UDF**
+This workflow requires additional UDF to the **MAC Address object** in BAM.
+Add the following UDF to the **MAC Address object** in BAM.
+  - System
+  Field Name: System
+  Display Name: System
+  Type: Text
+  - Imported Source
+  Field Name: ImportedSource
+  Display Name: Imported Source
+  Type: Text
+  - Detail Link
+  Field Name: DetailLink
+  Display Name: Detail Link
+  Type: URL

 ## Usage